Hardware Stores Prepare For 50 Shades!

 Instead, you can buy specialist bondage rope made of cotton.
 This material feels great on your skin without cutting, yet it still does the job and keeps you held down.
 Cable ties can do more damage than good!

 Will you be watching the film this weekend or can you think of nothing worse than enduring it?
 For me, it isn’t something I’m going to watch.
 From what I’ve heard, the version of domination that they show in the film and how others experience it are totally different.
-Let us know what you think of this publicity stunt or the film by leaving a comment in the box below, or by heading to the Escort England forum and posting your thoughts there.
+Let us know what you think of this publicity stunt or the film by leaving a comment in the box below.